-Common Stock and Preferred Stock
+Preferred Stock and Common Stock

-On February 11, 2020, the Company completed a public offering with total gross proceeds of approximately \$11.0 million, which includes the full exercise of the underwriter's over-allotment option to purchase an additional 1,252,173 shares and warrants prior to deducting underwriting discounts and commissions and offering expenses payable by Salarius.
-The offering is comprised of 7,101,307 Class A units, priced at a public offering price of \$1.15 per unit, with each unit consisting of one share of common stock and a five-year warrant to purchase one share of common stock at an exercise price of \$1.15 per share, and 1,246,519 Class B units, priced at a public offering price of \$1.15 per unit, with each unit consisting of one share of Series A convertible preferred stock and a five-year warrant to purchase one share of common stock with and exercise price of \$1.15 per share.
-A total of 8,343,480 shares of common stock, 1,246,519 shares of Series A convertible preferred stock, and warrants to purchase up to 9,599,999 shares of common stock were issued in the offering, including the full exercise of the overallotment option.
+On February 11, 2020, the Company completed a public offering with total gross proceeds of approximately \$11.0 million, which includes the full exercise of the underwriter's over-allotment option to purchase an additional 1,252,173 shares and warrants prior to deducting underwriting discounts and commissions and offering expenses payable by Salarius (the "February Offering").
+The February Offering was comprised of 7,101,307 Class A units, priced at a public offering price of \$1.15 per unit, with each unit consisting of one share of common stock and a five-year warrant to purchase one share of common stock at an exercise price of \$1.15 per share, and 1,246,519 Class B units, priced at a public offering price of \$1.15 per unit, with each unit consisting of one share of Series A convertible preferred stock and a five-year warrant to purchase one share of common stock with and exercise price of \$1.15 per share.
+A total of 8,343,480 shares of common stock, 1,246,519 shares of Series A convertible preferred stock, and warrants to purchase up to 9,599,999 shares of common stock were issued in the offering, including the full exercise of the over-allotment option.
 The convertible preferred stock issued in this transaction includes a beneficial ownership limitation on conversion, but has no dividend rights (except to the extent that dividends are also paid on the common stock).
-The conversion price of the Series A convertible preferred stock in the offering as well as the exercise price of the warrants are fixed and do not contain any variable pricing features or any price based anti-dilutive features.
+The conversion price of the Series A convertible preferred stock issued in the February Offering as well as the exercise price of the warrants are fixed and do not contain any variable pricing features or any price based anti-dilutive features.

-In February 2020, 777,825 shares of Series A convertible preferred stock were converted to common stock.
+As of June 30, 2020, all 1,246,519 shares of Series A convertible preferred stock were converted to common stock.

-During the three months ended March 31, 2019 the Company issued 960,489 common shares (4,035 Series A preferred units and 350 profit interest units of Private Salarius) for \$4,377,591 (net of offering cost of \$10,617).
+During the six months ended June 30, 2019 the Company issued 960,489 common shares (4,035 Series A preferred units and 350 profit interest units of Private Salarius) for \$4,377,591 (net of offering cost of \$10,617).